NachoColl/landingpage.services.docs/docs-source/source/index.html.md

 You will get a form to set a page name, a description and select the template you want to use.

-The key point is taht when the template gets selected, all the related {{mustaches}} will get listed so you only have to fill the related boxes and save your work to get your page online.
+The key point is that when the template gets selected, all the related {{mustaches}} will get listed so you only have to fill the related boxes and save your work to get your page online.

 ```notes
 When saved, the page will get visible